samtecspg/mason/README.md

 ## Engines

-Mason creates Engines as a layer of abstraction above clients, defining four roles under which clients act: Storage, Metastore, Scheduler, and Execution.
+Mason creates Engines as a layer of abstraction above clients, defining out-of-the-box four roles under which clients act: Storage, Metastore, Scheduler, and Execution.
 This is based on the observation that most data pipelines execute operations which interact with clients serving primarily in these 4 roles.
+Mason allows the definition of additional Engines, should a use case not covered by the default Engines arise.

 ### Engine Models:
 Each engine has a set of associated "canonical models" (located in engines/<ENGINE_TYPE>/models) which are used in the creation of operators.
 These canonical models frequently correspond to operator namespaces but don't necessarily have to.
 Some example canonical models currently defined in the operator examples are: